 Always looking up to check your watch or the clock is going to waste your time.

 Instead, use time stamps.

-Write out your milestones before the test, then you will know if you’re still on track.
+Write out your milestones before the test and check from time to time to see if you’re still on track.

-If you've only answered 7 questions after 20 minutes, for example, you’ll know you need to hurry up a little bit, but don’t need to stare at your watch.
+If you've only answered 7 questions after 20 minutes, for example, you’ll know you need to hurry up a little bit.
+You won't need to stare at your watch.